MIT-Scioly/MIT-Scioly.github.io/event-info.md

 layout: default
 keywords: "event-info"
 ---

-_Last updated: November 20, 2024_
+_Last updated: December 9, 2024_

 ## Trial Events

-The three Trial Events for our 2025 tournament will be announced by the end of December.
+The three Trial Events for our 2025 tournament are Fermi Countdown, Pokémon Pset, and Picture This.
+Rules will be updated shortly.